Ganryuu/tsyp_game/README.md

-# WorkAdventure Map Starter Kit
+# TSYP 11th Edition virtual map , this was cloned from our good friends at WorkAdventure : https://github.com/workadventure/map-starter-kit ( star it pls )

 ![map](./map.png)

-This is a starter kit to help you build your own map for [WorkAdventure](https://workadventu.re).
+Build your own map for [WorkAdventure](https://workadventu.re).

-To understand how to use this starter kit, follow the tutorial at [https://workadventu.re/map-building](https://workadventu.re/map-building).
+To understand how to use this map, follow the tutorial at [https://workadventu.re/map-building](https://workadventu.re/map-building).

 ## Structure
 * *public*: Static files like PDFs or audio files